Champions League: What to look out for in the knockout stages

 Norwegian Haaland scored a remarkable eight goals in five Champions League games for RB Salzburg and joined Dortmund for £17.1m in the January transfer window.

-He then netted eight goals in his first five games for the German side, taking his total to 32 in 27 games this season.
+He then netted nine goals in his first six games for the German side, taking his total to 33 in 28 games this season.

 Haaland now pairs up with fellow 19-year-old Jadon Sancho, who earlier this season became first ever player under the age of 20 to score 25 career Bundesliga goals.